 The authorities concerned of the municipal and the county (city) governments are in charge of the following tasks with its own jurisdiction:

 1. The planning, implementation and management of the encrypted control surveying tasks.

 2. The planning, implementation and management of the applied surveying tasks.

-3. The registration and management of the surveying and mapping projects, results, data/information and
+3. The registration and management of the surveying and mapping projects, results, data/information and the permanent survey marks.

 4. The preparation and publication of the administrative maps and the ones of townships, cities and districts.